For Our Clients Since 1935

 - Children under 10 may not operate a motorized vessel.

 - Children ages 10 to 17 may only operate a motorized boat only when supervised by an adult who is at least 18, unless they have successfully completed an approved boating safety course.

 Here are some of the main rules that apply to PWC (jet skis, etc.):

 - An 8-hour course based boating safety course and successful completion of a proctored exam (offered by the U.S. Coast Guard Auxiliary and the U.S. Power Squadrons and other groups) is required for EVERYONE before they can operate a PWC on any waters in New York.

 - All PWC operators must be at least 14.

-The Auburn, New York boat accident attorneys of Michaels & Smolak have recovered millions of dollars for clients injured in boating accidents and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
+The Syracuse, New York boat accident attorneys of Michaels & Smolak have recovered millions of dollars for clients injured in boating accidents and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
 If you or a loved one has been a victim of a boat accident, CONTACT US for a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.